UVADS/DS-3001/week-11-reinforcement-lab/README.md

 3. Make an abbreviated data file (hint: `head -n 1000 game_data_public.MID.PremierDraft.csv > data-summary.csv`)
 4. Load the data into a dataframe (hint: see scratch.R)
 5. Select relevant columns: main_colors,opp_colors,on_play,num_turns,won (hint: see scratch.R)
-6. **Hardest Step:** compute two correlation metrics using the 271 features starting with 'deck_' (hint: see scratch.R lines 7-21)
+6. **Hardest Step:** compute two correlation metrics using the 271 features starting with 'deck_' (hint: see scratch.R lines 7-21, and ref [4] for extra credit)
 7. Make scatter plot of the two correlation metrics (hint: see scratch.R)
 8. Stare at this plot for a long time, note what thoughts arise